 Your artistic style might often get associated with the Cubist movement, especially in consideration of Pablo Picasso’s oeuvre.
 To which extent have Picasso and other Cubist artists influenced your work?
 How have you been able to develop your own artistic “handwriting”?

 Cubism was the biggest discovery in visual art since the invention of perspective.
-When I use “cubistic methods” in my work, I don’t think, “oh let me make a painting like Picasso”, but more so “here is a tool that I can use to express what is inside me, the truths I aim to communicate with my painting.”
+When I use “cubistic methods” in my work, I don’t think, “oh let me make a painting like Picasso”, but more so “here are tools that I can use to express what is inside me, the truths I aim to communicate with my painting.”
 In the same way I have also used all the other discoveries handed down to me through art history.
 The purpose of art is to contribute to the dialogue, expand the consciousness of the world/viewer and to do so in a way unique to you as an artist.
 That is all I have done since I began on this journey.
 I only know to be myself.
 What I find interesting is the publics need to compare and categorize everything.
 Even Picasso in his day was dubbed “The new Ingres” or “Little Goya”, much to his dismay.
 I understand that the intent is to compliment, however, for true artists there is no worse insult.
 One cannot escape influence but, as a creator, what is most important is to have a unique, individualized voice and to be recognized for it.

 Which museum(s) do you prefer visiting and where else do you get inspired for your own work?